 What does Western’s Testing Program look like?

 The relatively low prevalence of COVID infections in Whatcom County of approximately 1% supports a surveillance testing model using pooled samples to identify possible pockets of infected individuals.

 Surveillance testing would involve pooling test samples of 10-12 students into a single batch that is submitted to the lab for analysis.
 If the pooled result is negative, no further action is needed.
 If the pooled result is positive, then each student in the pool would be retested individually to determine precisely who was positive.

-Who will be required to be tested?
+Who is required to be tested?

 Is testing voluntary or mandatory?

 If I am not required to be tested, can I still get a COVID test at the Student Health Center?

 Yes.
 Western students who do not live on campus or have in person classes can contact the Student Health Center to be tested.
 The cost of the test will be billed to your insurance.
 If you do not have health insurance, Western will cover the cost of your test.

 Students with an on-campus presence (see “Who Will be Required to get Tested”) can do this easily.
 Simply make an online appointment for COVID testing at the Fraser Hall Testing Facility.
 This can be done by logging into WWU’s student patient portal called MyWesternHealth.
 Surveillance testing using pooled samples will continue, every two weeks, for the entire quarter.
 It is important to note that the frequency or targeting of testing may change according to updates in community spread.

 Nothing!
 WWU will incur the costs of all testing related to the surveillance program.
 If a student is part of presumptively positive pool, they will be retested and the costs to retest will be submitted to the student’s health insurance carrier.
 If the student does not have insurance, of if the insurance company denies the charges, Western will pay these costs as well.